svenluijten/package-skeleton/README.md

 ```

 Or add the package to your dependencies in `composer.json` and run
-`composer install` on the command line to download the package:
+`composer update` on the command line to download the package:

 ```json
 {